Visit to Minsk State Auto-Mechanical College

 “The main resource of any company is not the equipment whatever advanced it can be.
 The major resource is people.
 Specialists will never be left on the sidelines.
 They will always be in demand.
 The demand for such specialists will continue growing.
 Today more young people understand that vocational education is prestigious and has prospects.
 Every year more than one third of school leavers choose lyceums and colleges as the first step of their professional career.
 All necessary conditions for it have been created,” the head of state said.

-Alexander Lukashenko cited the Minsk State Auto-Mechanical College as an example.
+Aleksandr Lukashenko cited the Minsk State Auto-Mechanical College as an example.
 The educational institution has state-of-the-art laboratories, an autodrome, and a maintenance station.
 An estimated 24,000 people have received education in the college so far.
 “24,000 is a huge number.
 Many of the graduates have become production managers, scientists, highly-qualified specialists in mechanical engineering and prominent state figures,” the President said.

 According to the head of state, it was decided at the Nationwide Conference on Teaching that the priority in the enrolment to universities will be given to graduates of vocational and secondary special educational institutions, to those who already tried their hand in the future profession.
 “Go through this stage of your education.
 If you like to study at the university, you will have such an advantage,” he said.

-Alexander Lukashenko said that perhaps the role of a working man is played down in the society while vocational colleges are considered to be less prestigious in comparison with universities.
+Aleksandr Lukashenko said that perhaps the role of a working man is played down in the society while vocational colleges are considered to be less prestigious in comparison with universities.
 “You listen and stay calm.
 In order to master a blue-collar profession one needs to have a talent and be smart.
 Remember you will never have such a period in your life in the future.
 If you, choosing this profession, do not do what you need to, tomorrow will be too late.
 You will waste you time in this case.
 Since you came here to earn a great name of a working man, do your best to achieve it every day, every hour and hold you heads up as you are truly working people who work for the benefit of our country,” the President said addressing the students of the college.

 The head of state stressed that Belarusian education should anticipate the needs of the economy.
 It is needed to train in-demand specialists.
-“Our country can be a success in terms of tough competition only if it uses all intellectual resources to develop high-tech, science-intensive, and innovative branches,” Alexander Lukashenko is convinced.
+“Our country can be a success in terms of tough competition only if it uses all intellectual resources to develop high-tech, science-intensive, and innovative branches,” Aleksandr Lukashenko is convinced.

 According to the President, it is vitally important to train highly-qualified specialists for such industries as construction, processing industry, and mechanical engineering.
 “These are promising industries, and we will develop them.
 It means that you will be in demand.
 We do not need just manpower, we need skilled workers who will do their best to make components, units, mechanisms – competitive products of tomorrow,” the President said.

-Alexander Lukashenko added that he had recently seen a new Polesye harvester.
+Aleksandr Lukashenko added that he had recently seen a new Polesye harvester.
 “This is good equipment, it is as good as foreign analogues.
 But we do not want these machines to be as good as foreign ones, we want them to be better than foreign equipment.
 We want a super harvester!
 And an ultra-modern super truck, a tractor, an electric car.
-Our designers have good ideas, and skilled and devoted people are needed to bring them to life,” Alexander Lukashenko noted.
+Our designers have good ideas, and skilled and devoted people are needed to bring them to life,” Aleksandr Lukashenko noted.

 Vocational training plays a leading role in the training of such specialists.
 “We view it as a school of formation of a professional, a citizen, a patriot.
 Working people cherish the achievements of their colleagues, enterprises, the entire country more than anybody else.
 They value peace and accord because working people are not criminals, they need peace and accord for work.
 Every day they use their best skills and talent to create the national wealth.
 I am convinced that your abilities, diligence and perseverance will be focused on creation,” the President said.